 Parental alienation looks different in every situation, depending on the personality of the child.
-Some alienated children may rage at the rejected parent, yelling and screaming at them, or treating them with open hostility and defiance.
-Others may not say a word and cut themselves off emotionally from the rejected parent, interacting with them as if they are a stranger.
+Some alienated children may express rage toward the rejected parent, either yelling and screaming at them or treating them with open hostility and defiance.
+Other children may not say a word and instead cut themselves off emotionally from the alienated parent, interacting with them as if they are a stranger.

-What is common in parental alienation cases is that the breakdown of the relationship between parent and child isn’t rational.
-The alienated child’s thoughts about the rejected parent are highly skewed and polarized and can sound almost word-per-word like something the favored parent says about the alienated parent.
+A common denominator in parental alienation cases is that the breakdown of the relationship between the parent and child is irrational.
+The child’s thoughts about the alienated parent are highly skewed, polarized, and often sound almost word-for-word like something the favored parent says about the rejected parent.

-The alienated child forms a close alliance with the favored parent and blames the rejected parent entirely for the divorce or breakdown of the relationship.
-The alienated child may refuse visitations with the rejected parent, as well as relationships with extended family.
-The alienated child will deny that they ever had a positive, close relationship with the alienated parent.
-The child will view one parent as perfect and capable of doing no wrong, whereas the other parent is always awful and wrong, no matter what he or she does.
+With parental alienation, the child often forms a close alliance with the favored parent and blames the rejected parent entirely for the divorce or breakdown of the relationship.
+The child may refuse visitations with the alienated parent, as well as relationships with extended family.
+The child might deny that they ever had a positive, close relationship with the alienated parent.

-Unfortunately, parental alienation happens because the parents have feelings of anger or hatred toward one another.
-The alienating parent makes derogatory, demeaning, and belittling comments about the other parent.
-The alienating parent uses his or her children as pawns to get back at their former partner or spouse.
-The alienating parent starts stonewalling the other parent, refusing to communicate or cooperate, to hurt the other parent, which includes purposely not sharing information about their child.
+Unfortunately, parental alienation happens because the parents usually have feelings of anger, resentment, or hatred towards one another.
+The alienating parent often makes derogatory, demeaning, and belittling comments about the other parent.
+The alienating parent may also use his or her children as pawns to get back at their former partner or spouse.
+The alienating parent may start stonewalling the other parent, refusing to communicate or cooperate, which sometimes includes purposely not sharing information about their child.

-Some parents may not realize their behaviors are alienating the other parent and child.
-The parent is just so emotionally devastated by the breakup of the relationship that they aren’t using good judgment.
+Some parents may not realize their behaviors are alienating the other parent.
+In some cases, the parent is so emotionally devastated by the breakup of the relationship that their judgment is skewed.
 Other times, the alienating parent is well aware of what they are doing.
 These parents almost always have narcissistic or borderline personality disorders.
-They are self-absorbed, hyper-focused on themselves, and have no capacity for considering what is best for the child.

 If you feel like you are experiencing parental alienation, it’s critical to address it right away.
-Intervention by a trusted friend or therapist may help a parent who is unintentionally alienating a child recognize their behavior and correct it.
+Intervention by a trusted friend or therapist may help a parent who is unintentionally alienating the other parent recognize their behavior and correct it.

 If the other parent is intentionally hostile, it will be more challenging.
-You likely will need to engage the help of a legal professional.
-You should carefully document in your parenting plan and all the suspected alienating behaviors, particularly non-compliance with visitation.
-If possible, have a friend or family member with you to witness the alienating behavior during exchanges or when you have to meet face-to-face with your other parent.
+You will likely need to get help from a legal professional.
+You should try to carefully document all the suspected alienating behaviors as much as you can, particularly non-compliance with visitation.
+If possible, have a friend or family member with you to witness the alienating behavior during exchanges or when you have to meet face-to-face with your co-parent.